 - 6.1 Political proportionality must be maintained - 6.2 The Councillor being nominated by the Group Leader (or their designated deputy) as the substitute must be eligible to sit on the committee concerned.
-Each of the Councillors affected shall be deemed to have agreed to the substitution. - 6.3 Wherever possible a Member substituted into the Planning Committee or the Licensing Committee should have received the necessary training.
-To this end, Group Leaders should maintain a list of suitably trained Members for the two committees. - 6.4 Substitutions must occur no later than thirty minutes prior to the meeting of Committee concerned; and at that meeting substituted Members should announce themselves for the benefit of any public present.
+Each of the Councillors affected shall be deemed to have agreed to the substitution. - 6.3 A Member substituted into either the Planning Committee or the Licensing Committee must have received training within the preceding three years. - 6.4 Substitutions must occur no later than thirty minutes prior to the meeting of Committee concerned; and at that meeting substituted Members should announce themselves for the benefit of any public present.